Invoice factoring is a form of business financing that could save you from having to take a loan from Tony Soprano.

 Invoice factoring is the act of selling the debt on one or more outstanding invoices to another business.
 The business that buys your invoice debt is called a factor.

 The factor pays you an amount equivalent to what the invoices are worth, minus a percentage.
-The benefit is that you get paid sooner.
-The drawback is that reduces how much you ultimately get paid by your client.
+The benefit is that you get paid sooner, giving you working capital to pay your bills.
+The drawback is that it reduces how much you ultimately get paid by your client.
+This is sometimes called “receivable financing” since you’re trading your accounts receivable for cash.

 Here’s a super simple example.
 Let’s say you run a landscaping business.
 You’ve just sent your client Greg an invoice for $2,000, payable in 60 days.